Best oil for seasoning cast iron.

 More unsaturated fats than saturated fats:

-Always use oils with a higher ratio of unsaturated fats compared to saturated fats.
+Choose oils with a higher ratio of unsaturated fats compared to saturated fats.
 Unsaturated fats are the ones that form the seasoning layer during the polymerization process.
 Oils rich in unsaturated fats are the most optimal choice for seasoning cast iron.

 Unsaturated fats are your best friends here — they’re flexible enough to form those tough polymer bonds.
 It’s science doing you a favour.